 Camosun College is developing a new building for health and social service education on Interurban campus, expected to open in 2019.

 The new, flexible, and adaptable Alex & Jo Campbell Centre for Health and Wellness at Camosun, will feature modern classrooms designed to foster active learning, hands-on labs, simulation environments, collaboration spaces, and a Teaching Clinic, providing service to the public.
 It will bring together the majority of Camosun’s health and human services programming—which now occurs in multiple buildings at Lansdowne campus—and allow a more interdisciplinary approach to teaching and learning.

 A new centre will help meet the goals of the Ministry of Health’s Service Plan, and its interdisciplinary approach is aligned with the goals of other southern Vancouver Island health and social service agencies, including Island Health.
 The building itself will adhere to and integrate all provincially mandated construction requirements wherever possible and as represented in the various provincial directives, legislation, and current thinking regarding sustainability.

-In January 2017, the Ministry of Advanced Education and the Government of Canada, through its Strategic Development Fund, announced an investment of $43.5 million for the Alex & Jo Campbell Centre for Health and Wellness.
+In January 2017, BC’s Ministry of Advanced Education, Skills & Training and the Government of Canada, through its Strategic Development Fund, announced their support for the Alex & Jo Campbell Centre for Health and Wellness.
 Their combined contribution is $52.8 million.
 The Camosun College Foundation is raising further funds from community and industry donors toward the project.

 “I think health care is moving towards a more collaborative and interdisciplinary model.”